workshopper/org/STRUCTURE.md

 ### Deploy Team

-The Deploy team _([link](https://github.com/orgs/workshopper/teams/deploy) only works if you are an org member)_ are members that have access to write access to all repos and the permission to deploy every repo to
+The Deploy team _([link](https://github.com/orgs/workshopper/teams/deploy) only works if you are an org member)_ are members that have access to write access to all repos and the permission to deploy every repo to NPM.